roxel/pydiary/README.md

     $ pip install -r requirements.txt

 Application uses Flask-Migrate (based on Alembic) to manage database migrations.
 Itself it does not create any database or tables.

+You must manually create database and user or overwrite configuration.
+If you have postgres already installed run:

+    $ psql --username=postgres
+    $ postgres=# CREATE DATABASE pydiary;

-You can use following command to let Flask-Migrate do it for you:
+To create needed tables you can use following command to let Flask-Migrate do it for you:

     $ python manage.py db upgrade